 When you are looking for the first junior golf tournament in which to participate, it is important to be mindful of eligibility requirements.
 Some events may have certain age limits, while others require you to obtain a certain qualifying score at another event first.
 As you age and continue to improve, you will find yourself entering more prestigious tournaments.

 If you are also a member of a high school golf team, it is of the utmost importance that you clear events with your coach beforehand.
 With college on the horizon, and the prospect of scholarships, you don’t want to be caught in a position where you are found ineligible for collegiate golf because you participated in a tournament or event you shouldn’t have.

 Whether you are thinking about signing your junior up for his or her first golf tournament or your child is already active on the circuit, know that tournaments provide experience and lasting memories.
-You can learn more about the benefits of juniors competing in tournaments, as well as tips on how to improve junior golf training, by contacting the International Junior Golf Academy (IJGA) today at (843) 686-1500.
+You can learn more about the benefits of juniors competing in tournaments as well as tips for golfers of all ages by contacting the International Junior Golf Academy today at (843) 686-1500.